 About the Program

 The Center for Public Deliberation has been facilitating community conversations for over 10 years.
-Every semester, the CPD selects around 15 new students to become trained facilitators.
+Every semester, the CPD selects 15-20 new students to become trained facilitators.
 Students are enrolled in a 3-credit course, Applied Deliberative Techniques, to learn all of the skills needed to manage effective and meaningful conversations.

 Following the first semester, students are required to register for at least one credit of practicum.
 Every practicum credit is equal to 45 hours of CPD-related work.
 This work includes facilitating at community events, working on a CPD team, data entry, and various other skill-building tasks.
 Though students are only required to complete one semester of practicum, most continue earning credits with the CPD for multiple semesters.

-The CPD is an incredible opportunity to earn CSU credits while simultaneously developing professional skills.
+The CPD is an incredible opportunity to earn CSU credits while simultaneously developing professional skills and working in our communities.

 Develop skills employers want